Jang-woo-AnnaSoft/execution-state-preflight/README.md

 ## What you have to implement

 Six hooks are required at construction.
 Four throw `not implemented`.
-The other two have bodies, but `extractFromInstruction` always returns `undefined` (tier 1 dead) and `measureFromEnvironment` is a thin passthrough over `ctx.measured_data` — both still fail construction if you don't supply your own.
+The other two have bodies, but `extractFromInstruction` always returns `undefined` (the `instruction` source is dead) and `measureFromEnvironment` is a thin passthrough over `ctx.measured_data` — both still fail construction if you don't supply your own.

 | Hook | Returns | If you get it wrong |
 |---|---|---|